+Getting started

-Getting started On&Off function
+On&Off function

 - 1. When the battery door is closed, the hearing instrument turns on, and the default program will be activated. - 2.
 To turn off the hearing instrument, open the battery door.
-Many individuals can use their fingernail to pull it to avoid unnecessary battery consumption.
+Many individuals can use their fingernail to pull it open.